Wajid Ali Khan Burki: Ministership (1958—1962)

-In May 1960, as part of a voluntary effort, the local people of Shahabad, a village located about 45 miles from Peshawar, along with the Government of Pakistan, began a project to establish a primary health centre in the village.
-The local community donated five acres of land for the centre, which received funding from the International Cooperation Administration.
+In May 1960, as part of a voluntary effort, the local people of Shahabad, a village located about 45 miles from Peshawar, along with the Government of Pakistan, began a project to establish a primary health center in the village.
+The local community donated five acres of land for the center, which received funding from the International Cooperation Administration.
 The center, with plans for three sub-centers in neighbouring villages, aimed to serve the healthcare needs of 90,000 people and provide training for new nurses.
-Construction took eight months to complete.
-The site, chosen by Health Minister WA Burki, was strategically located on the right bank of the Indus, half a mile from the junction with the Kabul River.
+Construction took eight months to complete and the site, chosen by Health Minister Burki, was strategically located on the right bank of the Indus, half a mile from the junction with the Kabul River.

 In instances of President Ayub Khan's overseas visits, Wajid assumed the role of acting President of Pakistan.
-Notably, when Premier Nikita Khrushchev's claimed in May 1960 that an American aircraft flew from Peshawar Air Station over Soviet territory for a photographic mission, Wajid, as acting President, convened an emergency meeting and denied the allegations.
+Notably, when Premier Nikita Khrushchev's claimed in May 1960 that an American aircraft flew from Peshawar Air Station over Soviet territory for a photographic mission, Wajid, as acting president, convened an emergency meeting and denied the allegations.

 On 1 August 1960, he tasked the Pakistan Army to assist in fighting cholera which had wreaked havoc, causing 200 deaths in eight districts of West Pakistan in two months.
-That same month, he was elected as an honourary member of the rotary club of Pakistan.
+That same month, he was elected as an honorary member of the rotary club of Pakistan.
 He laid the foundation stone for the Southeast Asia Treaty Organization Technical Training Centre in Karachi on 16 September and was elected as a Fellow of the Royal College of Physicians of London that year.

-Wajid announced that Pakistan would spend $21,000,000 on family planning during the second five-year plan which was launched in October 1960.
-That year in November, he inaugurated the sixth All-Pakistan Medical Conference at the Pakistan Military Academy House.
+He announced that Pakistan would spend $21,000,000 on family planning during the second five-year plan which was launched in October 1960 and later that year in November, he inaugurated the sixth All-Pakistan Medical Conference at the Pakistan Military Academy House.

-In March 1961, Wajid stated to the press that he had agreed to allot five seats in the medical colleges of Pakistan for students from Saudi Arabia and augment the strength of the medical mission in Saudi Arabia.
-Further stating that if land was allotted, Pakistan may build a hospital in Saudi Arabia.
-On 20 May, Wajid welcomed United States Vice President Lyndon B. Johnson, Lady Bird Johnson, and Jean Kennedy Smith at Karachi airport.
+In March 1961, he stated to the press that he had agreed to allot five seats in the medical colleges of Pakistan for students from Saudi Arabia to augment the strength of the medical mission in their country.
+Further stating that if land was allotted, Pakistan may build a hospital there.
+On 20 May, he welcomed United States Vice President Lyndon B. Johnson, Lady Bird Johnson, and Jean Kennedy Smith at Karachi airport.